Field Dictionary

 Format: Integer (1)

-Example: 0 (Valid)
+Example: 1 (Valid)

 The assessed validity of the individual measurement.
 Validation extends beyond simple statistical outlier detection; it evaluates physical limits, hardware faults, "sticking" (unchanging) values, sensor degradation, and data completeness.
+Validation under this code includes both automated and manual proccesses.

 0: Validation not performed.
 Raw data directly from the device.
 No QC checks have been applied to verify if a blank value is a true outage or a transmission error.- Note: Use this code for gaps in raw, real-time streams (